andreabolognani/debian-libvirt/docs/manpages/virsh.rst

 ::

-   autostart [--disable] domain
+   autostart [--disable] [--once] domain

-Configure a domain to be automatically started at boot.
+Configure a domain to be automatically started at each boot of the host.
+The *--once* option configures the domain to be started on the next boot of the host.

-The option *--disable* disables autostarting.
+The option *--disable* disables the corresponding autostarting.

+Note that autostart configured via the *--once* option is independent from the autostart configured without it.
+Enabling either of them will cause the VM to be started on the next boot of the host.

 blkdeviotune